 One of the biggest folk festivals in the world, Woodford Folk Festival Australia is the place to be if you are into arts and music.
-The festival, centred around folk music, shelters artists from around the world with performances foraying into the world of dance, music, comedy, film, street theatre, and so on.
+The festival, centered around folk music, shelters artists from around the world with performances foraying into the world of dance, music, comedy, film, street theatre, and so on.
 You can even attend workshops here and learn with like-minded people the nuances of creating something from scratch.
 Oh, and there are fireworks – lots of them – welcoming the new year.
-If you take our word, this is one of the must-attend music festivals in Australia 2018.
+If you take our word, this is one of the must-attend cultural and music festivals in Australia 2021.

-Woodford Folk Festival 2018 Dates: 27th December – 1st January
+Woodford Folk Festival 2021 Dates: 27th December – 1st January 2021

 8. Melbourne Cup – Spring Racing Carnival

 Australia is big on horse racing, and nowhere is it more apparent than at the Melbourne Cup.
 Traditionally held on the first Tuesday of every November, the event brings the entire nation to a halt.
 There are a plethora of events that happen alongside the race, including the Derby Day and Oaks Day.
-Held at the Flemington Racecourse, the race is a 3200 metres sprint and is administered by the Victoria Racing Club.
-First held in 1861, this annual racing extravaganza is huge – the prize money is $6.2 million in 2018!
+Held at the Flemington Racecourse, the race is a 3200 meters sprint and is administered by the Victoria Racing Club.
+First held in 1861, this annual racing extravaganza is huge – the prize money was $6.2 million in 2018!

-Melbourne Cup 2018 Date: 6th November
+Melbourne Cup 2021 Date: 3rd November 2021

 9. Sydney Mardi Gras

-Sydney Mardi Gras 2019 Dates: 15th February – 3rd March
+Sydney Mardi Gras 2021 Dates: 6th in March (Saturday)

 Australia interestingly lies in the southern hemisphere of our planet, which means the continent enjoys winters when the rest of us are facing the heat.
 So, next time you want to enjoy June, fly down to Australian festivals and holidays in winters.